Gaius-Augustus/Augustus/auxprogs/bam2wig/README.md

 # bam2wig

-Convert bam files to wiggle files for usage with AUGUSTUS (exonpart hints)
+Convert bam files to wiggle files.
+Can be used to generate exonpart hints for AUGUSTUS.

 ## SYNOPSIS